 What inspired you to become an actor?

-Tell us about your training experience.
+Tell us about your most recent performance.

 What advice would you give someone who seeks to become an actor?

 My advice would be to take advantage of opportunities online and within various social media platforms.
 Develop a network base with other likeminded individuals to help fuel your growth and don’t be afraid to take risks.